-We’re happy to announce the beta availability of enhanced Dynatrace MongoDB monitoring.
+We’re happy to announce the availability of enhanced Dynatrace MongoDB monitoring.
 MongoDB monitoring provides you with a good understanding of your MongoDB performance and its impact on your applications.

 Viewing MongoDB monitoring metrics